-Thank you for visiting my website and permit me to introduce myself.
+Thank you for visiting my website!
+I would like to introduce myself:

-In 1974 I visited B.C. for the first time and was immediately struck by its fascinating beauty, pristine lakes, endless mountain ranges and the abundance of wildlife.
+In 1974, I visited B.C. for the first time and was immediately struck by its fascinating beauty, pristine lakes, endless mountain ranges and the abundance of wildlife.
 I had previously traveled as far as Scandinavia and Russia but nothing compared to what I saw and experienced in British Columbia.
 My feelings were overwhelmed and, in 1976, I began to hedge plans to live here.
-In 1982 I became a certified trapper, courtesy of training taken at the College of New Caledonia in Prince George.
+In 1982, I became a certified trapper, courtesy of training taken at the College of New Caledonia in Prince George.
 Thereafter, for several years, I worked as an assistant to a trapper ofthe 19th century fromwhose knowledge and experience I gleaned valuable theoretical and practical benefits.
-In 1985 I acquired a trapline located within the wilderness of the high Coast Mountains, 250 km West of Williams Lake, and founded the “Native Trapper’s School of B.C.
+In 1985, I acquired a trapline located within the wilderness of the high Coast Mountains, 250 km Southwest of Williams Lake, and founded the “Native Trapper’s School of B.C.
 Canada Ltd.”.
-In 1988 I erected the main camp, which I increased in size by numerous buildings in many summers.
-In 1989, I joined the Fur Institute of Canada where, as an active member, I am involved in wildlife research and trap development.
+In 1988, I erected the main camp, which I increased in size by numerous buildings in many summers.
+In 1989, I joined the Fur Institute of Canada, where, as an active member, I am involved in wildlife research and trap development.